- 10 Ramsay Rd Pennant Hills

 No, as you are having an anaesthetic you will be unable to drive for 24 hours post procedure.
 You must also have a responsible person accompany you from hospital & stay with you overnight.

-You will be informed by your doctor regarding a follow-up appointments required after your procedure.
+You will be informed by your doctor regarding a follow-up appointment required after your procedure.

 Your doctor will discuss with the results of your procedure.